 Understand your tendencies: All of us have different habits when it comes to making decisions.
 For example, some of us prefer to carefully evaluate every option and consider every possible circumstance.
 Others prefer to “go with their gut” and rely on their instincts for even the most important decisions.
 Being more decisive requires that you examine how you’ve made decisions in the past.
 Being aware of how you usually want to approach decisions will help you learn how you should approach them.
 Remember, neither intuition- or reason-based decision making approaches are inherently bad.
 That is to say, switching between them or blending the two will stop you from relying on the wrong approach and making a negative impact on the quality of your decisions1.

 Start Doing These 3 Things Now to Improve Your Decisiveness

 - Make note of your resources.
 Take stock of the expertise and knowledge of those around you, especially your direct reports.
 Research suggests that employees have better attitudes and performance when they participate in decision-making.
-Using your resources to gather information can not only improve your own decision-making abilities, but can have positive consequences for your team and organization2.
+Using your resources to gather information can not only improve your own decision-making abilities, but can also have positive consequences for your team and company2.

 DEVELOP your ability to be decisive by taking advantage of SIGMA’s coaching services.